Online Counselling (Australia): How It Works For Mental Health

 Takeaway

 Online therapy allows clients to meet with a qualified mental health professional remotely, from home or anywhere else they have an internet connection.
-Australians who access online counselling often find that it helps them build confidence, resilience, and greater overall wellbeing.
+Australians who attend online counselling often find that receiving great service helps them build confidence, resilience, and greater overall well-being.

-How much does a counselling session cost in Australia?
+How much does online counselling cost in Australia?

 According to one survey, the average cost of a counseling session in Australia is between $100–160.
 The cost of counseling in Australia depends on many factors, such as whether you seek care in person or online, therapist availability, and therapist credentials.